michaelrommel/pwd-racetrack/firmware/racetrack_protocol.md

 - message ids are simple integer numbers and should be unique only from the perspective of the message creator
 - Race track acknowledges commands as well
-- RFIDs are normally between 4 bytes and 8 bytes long
+- RFIDs are normally between 4 bytes and 8 bytes long (Example UID: 04 57 57 A2 2D 4D 81 or UID: 7A 23 08 85)
 - headlines indicate communication direction
   - C: Android / Raspberry / Operator PC as a Controller
   - R: Racetrack electronics